Active Directory + GateKeeper Integration.

 How does GateKeeper work with Active Directory?

-With GateKeeper Hub, admins can make instant changes to user, PCs, passwords, and tokens the on-premise Active Directory (AD).
+With GateKeeper Hub, admins can make instant changes to users, PCs, passwords, and tokens in the on-premise Active Directory (AD).
 GateKeeper Hub can only make changes to the AD accounts that have been registered with GateKeeper users or assigned to computers in the GateKeeper Hub.
-Once a user is added to the Hub, the administrator can fetch the AD credential to be associated with this user.
-At that point, the Hub can be used to make changes to the user’s AD profile, such as reset their password, unlock their account, or disable the account.
+Once a user is added to the Hub, the administrator can fetch the AD credentials to be associated with this user.
+At that point, the Hub can be used to make changes to the user’s AD profile, such as resetting their password, unlocking their account, or disabling the account.
 These tools are available on the Active Directory Management page on the GateKeeper Hub.
 Furthermore, Hub administrators can also create new accounts in Active Directory.
-This allows admins to on-board new employees by giving them AD accounts and assigning them GateKeeper tokens at the same time.
+This allows admins to onboard new employees by giving them AD accounts and assigning them GateKeeper tokens at the same time.

 Please also refer to the attached document for more information on how GateKeeper Proximity integrates with Active Directory to save IT admins more time and money.